yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 ![After fall-forward setup](/images/migrate/after-fall-forward-setup.png)

-At [cutover](#cutover), applications stop writing to the source database and start writing to the target YugabyteDB.
+At [cutover](#cutover), applications stop writing to the source database and start writing to the target YugabyteDB database.
 After the cutover process is complete, YB Voyager keeps the fall-forward database synchronized with changes from the target Yugabyte DB as shown in the following illustration:

 ![After cutover](/images/migrate/after-cutover.png)